TERMS AND CONDITIONS

 - Variations in quantity Every endeavour will be made to deliver the correct quantity ordered, but estimates are conditional upon margins of 5 per cent for work being allowed for overs or unders the same to be charged or deducted, unless otherwise agreed in writing.

 - Product Quality Each product has its own specific usage, print quality and viewing distance.
-For example PVC is sold based on a ‘high quality’ which has a viewing distance of over 1 metre and ‘fast quality’ has a viewing distance of over 3 metres.
+For example PVC is sold with a viewing distance of over 1 metre and Mesh PVC has a viewing distance of over 3 metres.
 You will need to contact a member of the sales team for more specific information on each product.

 9. Claims and Liability